Mirikizumab interacts in the following cases:

 Uncommon | Aspartate aminotransferase increased |

-a Includes: acute sinusitis, nasopharyngitis, oropharyngeal discomfort, oropharyngeal pain, pharyngitis, rhinitis, sinusitis, tonsillitis, upper respiratory tract infection, and viral upper respiratory tract infection.
+a Includes: acute sinusitis, COVID-19, nasopharyngitis, oropharyngeal discomfort, oropharyngeal pain, pharyngitis, rhinitis, sinusitis, tonsillitis, upper respiratory tract infection, and viral upper respiratory tract infection.

 b Includes: rash, rash macular, rash maculo-papular, and rash papular and rash pruritic.